marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial/README.md

 ## Ground rules
-- Do not use WSL for Isaac Sim/Isaac Lab.
+- Do not use WSL (Windows Subsystem for Linux) for Isaac Sim/Isaac Lab.
 Run everything in Windows Terminal or PowerShell.
 - Use Python 3.11 for Isaac Sim 5.x.
 Other versions will fail.

--> This tutorial is inspired by the official tutorial (Isaac Sim: https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html) but explain all the steps in a more beginner-friendly way.
+-> This tutorial is inspired by the official tutorial (Isaac Sim: https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html) but it explains all the steps in a more beginner-friendly way.

 # IsaacSIM

 ## Step 0 — Verify your GPU and driver
 - Why: Isaac Sim 5.1 was tested on Windows driver 580.88.
 Older drivers can fail or disable RTX features.
-- How (on windows PowerShell): ```nvidia-smi```
+- How: on Windows PowerShell type ```nvidia-smi```

 - Check the Driver Version in the output.
-If it’s < 580.88, update via GeForce Experience or NVIDIA’s driver page.
+If it’s < 580.88, update via GeForce Experience or NVIDIA’s driver page https://www.nvidia.com/en-us/drivers.
 Then reboot.

-- Optional on laptops with Intel + NVIDIA: force high‑performance GPU for Python and Isaac Sim in Settings → System → Display → Graphics by adding the app and choosing High performance.
+- Optional: on laptops with Intel + NVIDIA: force high‑performance GPU for Python and Isaac Sim in Settings → System → Display → Graphics by adding the IsaacSim app, clicking on "Add desktop app" and choosing "High performance" on settings.
 (Microsoft Learn)

 ## Step 1 — Enable long file paths (Windows one‑time setup)
 - Why: Long paths can break installs.